ukparliament/ontologies/procedure/meta/queries/instrument-types/treaties/index.md

 Later in 2021 it changed again with treaty consideration being shared between the International Agreements Committee and the Lords [European Affairs Committee](https://committees.parliament.uk/committee/516/european-affairs-committee/).

 In the Commons any select committee can open an inquiry into a treaty and report on it if they feel it fits into their remit.
-As of 2021 we've only seen the International Trade Committee publish a report on a treaty.
-We have, however, seen the Environment, Food and Rural Affairs Committee open an inquiry.

 The Joint Committee on Human Rights can also consider treaties but as of 2021 there have been no inquiries/reports.